tari-project/tari-javascript-sdk/examples/manual-tests/README.md

 1. Set up a Tari miner on testnet
 2. Mine directly to your test wallet addresses

-### Option 3: Community
+### Option 3: Alternative Sources
-1. Ask in the Tari community channels for testnet funds
+1. Check the main Tari documentation for testnet fund sources
-2. Provide your testnet wallet addresses
+2. Look for community-maintained testnet faucets

 ## Running Manual Tests